magsenche/hanazono/docs/notes/maths/heiseinberg_uncertainty_principle.md

 # Heisenberg Uncertainty Principle

+`Heisenberg Uncertainty Princinple`
-A signal concentrated in time must have a spread out fourier transform
+: A signal concentrated in time must have a spread out fourier transform

 Trade-off: